 Screencap via ABC News

 Sharp has a lot going for him PR-wise.
-He won a medal for his service in the Italian theater of WWII.
+He's a Bronze Star recipient who saw action in the Italian theater of WWII.
 "I served with the 88th Infantry Division, also known as the Blue Devils," he wrote in a friend's obituary a year ago.
 This means he was part of the fighting force that drove the Germans into Rome in 1944 at heavy cost.
 In addition to running drugs, Sharp has probably put bullets in a lot of people.

 In his 80s, the flower business wasn't paying the bills, however, and for one reason or another, Sharp found himself trafficking cocaine for the Sinaloas.
 That's not like getting mixed up with some hoods.
 The Sinaloa Cartel is the Comcast of the drug world, and they used Sharp to move 670 kilos in total.
 If you were an avid coke user in Chicago from 2009 to 2011, there's a good chance Leo Sharp was your courier.
 Hell, if it was carted eight more hours and turned into crack after crossing the Canadian border, maybe Rob Ford even smoked it.

-But in 2011, Sharp got busted with 90 kilogrammes of cocaine by the Michigan state police.
-Some coverage emphasised that he had dementia, but it doesn't look like he thought for a second he was trucking around a bunch of Gold Bond.
+But in 2011, Sharp got busted with 200 pounds of cocaine by the Michigan state police.
+Some coverage emphasized that he had dementia, but it doesn't look like he thought for a second he was trucking around a bunch of Gold Bond.
 He confirmed in press interviews that he'd known that was cocaine back there.
 He'd gotten involved "because an old man is not gonna be bothered by cops, driving through Arizona," he told ABC News.